Kan'onji, Kagawa

 Kan'onji (観音寺市, Kan'onji-shi) is a city located in Kagawa Prefecture, Japan.
 As of 1 October 2022, the city had an estimated population of 57,921 in 25510 households and a population density of 490 persons per km².
 The total area of the city is 117.84 sqkm.

 Geography

 Kan'onji is located at the western end of Kagawa Prefecture.
 It faces the Seto Inland Sea to the west and borders Tokushima Prefecture across the Sanuki Mountains to the south.
-The city includes Ibuki island in the Seto Inland Sea between Shikoku and Honshu.
-Some coastal parts of the city are within the borders of the Setonaikai National Park.
+The city includes Ibuki Island in the Seto Inland Sea between Shikoku and Honshu.
+Some coastal parts of the city are within the borders of Setonaikai National Park.